- Selling price of job line items

 Understanding Job Profitability with Job Line Items

 When job profitability is calculated using job line items, revenue comes from the selling prices of parts, products, and services added to the job.
 These revenue and costs (COGS) are subtracted to show your gross profit and margin.
-As reps add materials such as shingles or underlayment, insert expenses, or log labor hours, Zuper continuously updates the total cost.
+As reps add materials such as shingles or underlayment, insert expenses, log labor hours, or add commission, Zuper continuously updates the total cost.